kdavidmoore/AtlBikePaths/README.md

 ```

 ## Installation
-This app requires a [Geoserver](http://geoserver.org/) instance on the backend that serves the 'bikepaths' tile.
+This app requires a [Geoserver](http://geoserver.org/) instance running to serve the 'bikepaths' tile.
 See `geoserver_instructions.md` for instructions on setting up Geoserver.

 Once you have Geoserver set up, place the URL to your Geoserver's [Web Map Service (WMS)](http://docs.geoserver.org/stable/en/user/services/wms/reference.html) in `assets/js/WMS_URL`: